-Which set of wheels locks up first is vital for race car drivers, as it will determine whether or not the car is more likely to go into oversteer or understeer.
-Oversteer is caused when the rear wheels lock up first; understeer is the opposite and occurs when the car is front biased.
+Which set of wheels locks up first is vital for race car drivers, as it will help determine whether or not the car is more likely to go into oversteer or understeer.
+Oversteer is caused when the rear wheels lock up first.
+Understeer is the opposite and occurs when the car is front biased.
 We will discuss each case in more detail below.

-Most drivers favor a slight front bias in most cases, but it means the car tends to understeer rather than oversteer.
+Most drivers favor a slight front bias, but it means the car tends to understeer rather than oversteer.
 The reason this is generally preferential is simply because it is easier to manage understeer, and oversteer is much more likely to end up in a complete loss of control, or spinning off the track.

-Fernando Alonso is a good example to use, as he famously used to force his F1 car into understeer at the corners.
+Fernando Alonso is a good example to use, as he famously used to force his F1 car into understeer at the corners when he raced for Renault in the mid-2000s.
 By making the front tires lose traction early, he got past the low grip phase of the corner, allowing him to make the most of the car’s rear stability to power out of the corner quickly.